eonadler/eonadler.github.io/research.markdown

 ## Miscellaneous

+I have led the following ; please see [mentoring](./mentorship.markdown) for information about student projects.

 In addition to cosmological simulations and semi-analytic modeling, I have studied dark matter in the context of the [effective field theory of large-scale structure](https://arxiv.org/abs/1710.10308) and [idealized hydrodynamic simulations of halo formation](https://arxiv.org/abs/1701.01449).

 I have applied machine learning techniques to the dark matter problem to efficiently model [hydrodynamic simulations](https://arxiv.org/abs/1712.04467) and the [galaxy--halo connection](https://cs230.stanford.edu/projects_fall_2018/posters/12264334.pdf), and to [generate realizations of dark matter substructure](http://cs229.stanford.edu/proj2017/final-reports/5210762.pdf).

 I have also collaborated on projects including [dwarf galaxy detection using astrometric data](https://arxiv.org/abs/2012.00099), [modeling star formation in dwarf galaxies](https://arxiv.org/abs/2102.11876), and structure formation limits on [dark matter--proton](https://arxiv.org/abs/2010.02936) and [electron](https://arxiv.org/abs/2107.12380) scattering.

-Please see [Mentorship & Teaching](./mentorship.markdown) for information about student projects.